sandpipes/kei.moe/rehosted/scenes/y2v5/y2v5_the_footsteps_of_chaos.md

 <p>"Why don't you just ask him?
 I'm sure Ike won't mind telling you."</p>

 <p>"....I can't ask something like that.
-If he tells me that they haven't yet held hands, that's fine, but what if they went further? ….My right fist might might just let loose for the first time in a while."</p>
+If he tells me that they haven't yet held hands, that's fine, but what if they went further? ….My right fist might just let loose for the first time in a while."</p>

 <p>Well, it certainly would be a big problem if he used his fists.</p>